-When my big kids were younger, homeschooling was WAY less mainstream than it is now (umm, yeah, I’m kinda old LOL).
+When my big kids were younger, homeschooling was WAY less mainstream than it is now (we started homeschooling in 2001!!).
 However, my non-homeschooling friends seemed to accept my idiosyncrasy of wanting to homeschool.
 Accepted it up to a point.
 Because they always anxiously asked, “But what about high school?
 You’ll send them to school, then, right?”
 This implied to me that it was okay in their minds to homeschool my kids as long as they were little.
 It was like they were trying to tell me that high school is IMPORTANT and I would seriously mess up their futures by homeschooling them in high school.

 Spoiler alert: I may still mess up the next four kids, but the first two were both accepted into their college of choice, have friends and jobs, and seem mostly normal, given that I’m their mom. 🙂

 Anyway, when our oldest got to high school age none of the reasons we were homeschooling had changed, so we simply continued along our path.
 We probably weren’t as prepared as we could have been that first time around and we still don’t know everything we ought.
 But life has a way of teaching us through trial and error, right?

 My oldest two have graduated high school, and my third kiddo is about to begin high school.
 So, I have been pondering what I wish I’d known nine years ago and what I might do differently this time.
 (And in another eight years when the next youngest starts high school, I’m sure I’ll want to change MORE things!)

 Here’s my list of what I’ve learned about homeschooling high school so far: